coreinfrastructure/best-practices-badge/doc/security.md

   interface, so it should be acceptable.
 - Limited attack surface (the attack surface, the set of the different points where an attacker can try to enter or extract data, should be limited):
-  The application has a very limited attack surface.
+  The application has a limited attack surface.
   As with all Ruby on Rails applications, all access must go through the router to the controllers; the controllers then check for access permission.
   There are few routes, and few controller methods are publicly accessible.